Ejay123-tech/Ejay123-tech/README.md

 Built interactive dashboards in Tableau to explore and present insights on video game sales trends.

-Here's a template for your GitHub repository README file to showcase your skills and background as a data analyst/scientist:

-About Me
-Hi! 👋 I'm a passionate Data Analyst and Data Scientist with a strong foundation in statistics, actuarial science, and data science.
-My mission is to transform data into actionable insights and develop data-driven solutions to complex problems.

-Education
-🎓 Bachelor's Degree in Statistics and Actuarial Science 📚 Completed a comprehensive Data Science Course on DataCamp Technical Skills
-Data Analytics
-Proficient in analyzing, cleaning, and visualizing datasets to extract valuable insights.
-Skilled in creating dashboards and reports to communicate findings effectively.
-Programming and Tools
-Programming Languages:

-Python (pandas, NumPy, matplotlib, seaborn, scikit-learn) R (tidyverse, ggplot2, dplyr)
-Databases:

-SQL for data manipulation and querying large datasets.
-Visualization Tools:

-Tableau for interactive dashboards.
-Microsoft Excel for data organization and analysis.
-Machine Learning
-Experience in building predictive models using supervised and unsupervised learning techniques.
-Proficient in tasks such as feature engineering, hyperparameter tuning, and model evaluation.
-Key Projects
-Option Pricing Modeling

-Modeled option prices using the Heston model for volatility forecasting.
-UniEngage Hub App Development

-Designed a mobile and web application for university community engagement, aligned with SDG 11.
-Titanic Data Analysis

-Conducted exploratory data analysis and predictive modeling using Python to understand survival factors.
-Video Games Data Visualization

-Built interactive dashboards in Tableau to explore and present insights on video game sales trends.
 ## Certifications
 1. Data Science Certification from DataCamp
 2. Tableau Desktop Specialist (in progress)